CSI-MIT-WPU/evolve-webscape-beginner/README.md

 ## Key Expectations

+- **Refined User Experience**: Enhance the existing page to have all necessary functionalities and to be more appealing
 - **Main Feed**: A central area showing posts from users with interaction capabilities
 - **Profile Section**: User profile display with statistics and information
-- **Refined User Experience**: Enhance the existing page to be more appealing

 ## Suggested Things to be Improved